-What is a SPF Record?
+What Is an SPF Record?

 A Sender Policy Framework (SPF) record is a type of DNS record Mail Administrators use to publish a list of trusted sources of email.
-This allows domain owners to specify which IP addresses and 3rd-party email vendors are authorized to send email on their behalf.
+This practice allows domain owners to specify which IP addresses and 3rd-party email vendors are authorized to send email on their behalf.

 Nearly all inbound mail servers use SPF as a primary indicator of whether an email will hit the inbox.
 Formerly, SPF was the only standard an email needed to be largely trusted by mailbox providers.
-SPF now is complemented with other authentication methods, such as DKIM, DMARC, and the newest standard, BIMI.
+SPF is now complemented with other authentication methods, such as DKIM, DMARC, and the newest standard, BIMI.

-How Does an SPF record work?
+How Does an SPF Record Work?

 SPF records work by providing a list of authorized IP addresses and senders for the domain that's sending the email.
 Now, when we say domain, we don't mean the friendly one that you'll see when you open your inbox.